RJmsG/RJmsG/README.md

 # Welcome to my github

-I go by a couple names, by just call me axe.
+I go by a couple names, but just call me axe.

 ## Projects I'm working on